MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/add-checkout-module.md

 A checkout module is container that is used for hosting all the modules that are necessary to create an order.
 A checkout module can include modules that handle shipping address, shipping methods, billing information, order summary, and other infomation related to a customer order.
 It presents a step-by-step flow for the customer to enter all the relevant information needed to make a purchase.

-A checkout module renders data based on the cart ID, which is derived from the page context.
-This means that a checkout module cannot be used on a page that does not have the cart context, like a marketing or home page.
+A checkout module renders data based on the cart ID, which is saved as a browser cookie.
+This cart id required to render the information on checkout module - items in the order, total amount, discounts etc.

 ## Checkout module properties